pcowpert/pcowpert.github.io/cv.md

 permalink: /cv/
 ---

-Below is a summary of my Curriculum Vitae as of December 15, 2017.
+Below is a summary of my Curriculum Vitae as of May 15, 2017.
 You can also obtain a [PDF version](/files/pcowpert_cv_full.pdf) of this information.
 A complete publications list can be found [on this page](/publications/) or as a [PDF version](/files/pcowpert_pubs.pdf).

 Research Interests
 ------------------
 + Electromagnetic follow-up of gravitational wave events from Advanced LIGO and VIRGO.
 + Theoretical modeling of optical transients associated with binary neutron star mergers  (e.g., kilonovae).
 + General time-domain astrophysics: contamination in optical surveys, survey design and optimization, rapid timescale transients.
 + Large-scale astronomy image processing and pipeline development for surveys.

 Contact Information